EntimemaInsight/GPA-Prediction-using-Simple-Linear-Regression-Model/README.md

 ## Predictions
 Based on the predictions made by the model, it can be inferred that a student who attended most of their lectures is likely to have a higher GPA than a student who did not attend as many lectures, even if they scored higher on the SAT.

+## Key Insights

+1. The simple linear regression model shows that there is a positive correlation between a student's SAT score and their GPA, which is consistent with previous research in the field.

+2. Attendance rate is also a significant factor in predicting a student's GPA, indicating that students who attend more lectures are likely to perform better academically.

+3. he predictions made by the model suggest that attendance rate is a more important factor than SAT score in determining a student's GPA.
+This highlights the importance of attending lectures regularly, even if a student has a high SAT score.

+4. The model's limitations should also be considered.
+For example, the dataset used in this project is relatively small and may not be representative of the entire student population.
+Additionally, the model only considers two variables (SAT score and attendance rate) and does not take into account other factors that may influence a student's academic performance.

 ## Credits
 This project was created by Aleksandar Dimitrov.
 If you have any questions or comments, feel free to contact me at alexi.zein@gmail.com.